How to Remove WooCommerce Stock Messages

 This is a really useful way to inform potential customers how many of the product they are interested in is available but you don’t always want to broadcast to the public your inventory levels.

-If you want to remove these stock messages from your store you’re going to have to make some changes to your WordPress theme or purchase our plugin and save yourself the trouble of editing any code and messing up your site beyond your capabilities to fix.
+If you want to remove these stock messages from your store you’re going to have to make some changes to your WordPress theme.

 This tutorial discusses removing the stock messages from your site’s theme.
 It won’t have any impact on the stock notification emails WooCommerce sends out.
 For more information about those, please check out our guide on the site for more help.